-The Undergraduate Advisor will provide interested students with information and guidance in planning a major or minor.
+The Undergraduate Advisor provides interested students with information and guidance in planning a major or minor.
 Upon review of the information on our majors and minors, we encourage you to meet with the Advisor, Thom Chivens, in order to discuss specific courses and ways in which anthropology can contribute to your career goals.

 Declaring a major or minor requires an advising appointment.